 Habitat for Humanity Choptank

 Serving Talbot and Dorchester Counties, Habitant for Humanity Choptank is our local affiliate of Habitat International.
 We operate under the Christian principles that seek to put God’s love into action by building homes and communities.
 Habitat offers hard-working families the chance to buy an energy efficient new home at an affordable price.
 The families put in 300-400 hours of “sweat equity” as part of their qualification.
 Habitat also offers coaching to these families to get their finances in order and help them learn how to maintain their homes.
 Christ Church has a long history of support for Habitat, both financially and through the volunteer efforts of many church members.
-We are looking forward to a new project in St Michaels to build up to seven homes beginning in 2017.
-This will truly be a community-building activity involving volunteers from the Bay Hundred area and Talbot County.
-For more information, please contact Neil Armstrong at 410-745-8579 or firstname.lastname@example.org.
+We are looking forward to a new project in St Michaels to build up to seven which began in 2017.
+This is truly a community-building activity involving volunteers from the Bay Hundred area and Talbot County.

 St. Michaels Food Pantry